Skip to content

 BCPS students at CCBC

 CCBC partners with Baltimore County Public Schools (BCPS) in a variety of ways.
-Students must consult with a BCPS counselor before enrolling in any CCBC courses to determine eligibility for certain programs and review requirements.
+Talk with your BCPS counselor before you enroll in any CCBC course.
+Your counselor will confirm which programs you qualify for and review the requirements with you.

 Through the Dual Credit Program, you can earn high school and college credit for the same CCBC course.
 Courses must be on the BCPS Dual Credit course list to qualify, which is subject to change each school year.